viktor-evdokimov/tidewave_phoenix/pages/guides/tips_and_tricks.md

 your existing development environment.
 For example, you no longer need to use a separate tool to connect to your database, you can either execute SQL queries directly or ask the agent to use your models and data schemas to load the data in a more structured format.
+In this case, remember to be precise and don't shy away from telling the exact tool it should use.

 Similarly, any API that your application talks to is automatically available to agents, which can leverage your established authentication methods and